Avaiga/taipy-getting-started-gui/step_08/ReadMe.md

 ## Callback on scenarios

-To have an action after the change of status of a job, we can subscribe a function to a scenario.
+To have an action after the change of a job status, we can subscribe a function to a scenario.
 This function will be called each time a job has its status changed.

 ```python
 def callback_scenario(scenario, job):